zestime/cifar-10/README.md

 ## How to use

-This is quite simple, but you should run the `get_datasets.sh`, which is download an actual data file(CIFAR-10 binary version).
+This is quite simple, but you should run the `get_datasets.sh`, which downloads an actual data file(CIFAR-10 binary version).

 ```
 var CIFAR10 = require('cifar-10');